cocos/cocos-docs/en/cocos-service/agc-auth.md

   ![](agc-auth/auth-console1.png)

 - In the dialog box that is displayed, configure app information.
-Required information can be obtained refer to AGC Auth Service - [Enabling Auth Service](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-auth-service-getstarted#h1-1590395363254-0) documentation for details.
+Required information can be obtained refer to [Enabling Auth Service](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-auth-service-getstarted#h1-1590395363254-0) documentation for details.

   ![](agc-auth/auth-console2.png)